-Tai Chi as a physical health exercise is suited to any age, young or old.
-There are many health and wellbeing benefits for senior citizens and the elderly.
-This article explores why it is appropriate and suited to later life.
+Tai Chi and Qigong are physical health exercises suited to any age, young or old.
+There are many health and wellbeing benefits that can help our seniors and the elderly.
+This article explores why it is appropriate and suited to those in later life.

 Tai Chi and Qigong movements range from no to low impact, making it an ideal form of exercise for senior citizens.
 This helps to protect and strengthen their joints, without jarring or jerky movements that can cause injury and pain.